Bad Moon Rising (The Vampire Diaries)

-"Bad Moon Rising" is the 3rd episode of the second season of The CW television series, The Vampire Diaries and the 25th episode of the series overall.
-It originally aired on September 23, 2010.
-The episode was written by Andrew Chambliss and directed by Patrick Norris.
+"Bad Moon Rising" is the third episode of the second season of the American supernatural teen drama television series The Vampire Diaries, and the twenty-fifth of the series.
+It aired on The CW on September 23, 2010.
+The episode was written by executive story editor Andrew Chambliss and directed by Patrick Norris.

 Plot

 Elena (Nina Dobrev), Stefan (Paul Wesley) and Damon (Ian Somerhalder) try to find out why the Gilbert device affected the Lockwood family as well and they ask for Alaric's (Matt Davis) help since he might know something from Isobel's research.
 Alaric mentions that Isobel also studied the lycanthropes but Damon says that if werewolves existed he would have met them by now.
 To find out more about it, Alaric, Elena and Damon leave for Duke University where Isobel's research results are while Stefan stays behind to help Caroline (Candice Accola) adjust to her new life as a vampire.

 Meanwhile, Tyler (Michael Trevino) follows his uncle into the abandoned dungeon because he wants to know what he is hiding but he only finds scratches on the wall.

 Stefan meets Bonnie (Kat Graham) to ask for her help with Caroline.
 He asks her to make a ring for her so she can be able to walk in the sun but Bonnie does not seem willing to do it.
 Stefan convinces her to do it but Bonnie promises him that if Caroline hurts anyone she will reverse the spell.
 They go to Caroline's and Bonnie spells a ring for her so Caroline can walk free outside during the day.

 Damon tries to make Elena forgive him for trying to kill her brother by telling her that he had seen Jeremy (Steven R. McQueen) wearing the ring and he knew that he would be fine, but Elena does not believe him.
 They arrive at Isobel's office where her assistant Vanessa (Courtney Ford) is waiting for them.
 She acts friendly when they come and tells them about Isobel's research but when she gets out of the room she returns with a crossbow and shoots Elena.
 Damon jumps in front of Elena just in time and the arrow hits him while Alaric disarms Vanessa.
 Elena helps Damon take out the arrow.
 He says that he will kill Vanessa for what she did but Elena forbids him to do it.
 In the meantime, in the next room Vanessa tells Alaric that Katherine and Damon are dead and they cannot be standing in front of her.